remeda/remeda/docs/src/content/v1-migration/intersection.md

 # Typing

-The typing for the `other` operand was softened so that it could accept any value.
+The typing for the `other` operand was widened so that it could accept any value.
 This allows the returned type to be narrowed to items that are in the intersection (type-wise) of the two types.